zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### columns.sortable `Boolean|Object` *(default: true)*

-If set to `true` the user can click the column header and sort the grid by the column [field](#configuration-columns.field) when sorting is enabled.
+If set to `true` the user can click the column header and sort the treelist by the column [field](#configuration-columns.field) when sorting is enabled.
 If set to `false` sorting will be disabled for this column.
 By default all columns are sortable if sorting is enabled via the [sortable](#configuration-sortable) option.

 #### Example - disable sorting